 Most motorhomes from The Suite category is particularly good for travelling with children as it has an L-shaped lounge that can fit a port-a-cot, even when the two drop-down double beds are down at night-time (effectively sleeping five people).
 Then during the day, when both double beds are retracted into the ceiling, you have a lounge area and the dining area at the front.

 Use the handy ‘Compare Tool’ on the Wilderness Motorhomes website to see which configuration will best suit your family.

 No matter what time of year you’re travelling, our German designed and manufactured motorhomes are designed to keep you warm and cosy in winter with plenty of heating, or cool and comfortable in summer thanks to latchable windows and insect screens.

 Our Bürstner motorhomes also have night lights, which are handy when travelling with smaller children.
 These small LED lights near the floor guide you to the toilet at night without having to turn on the main lights and waking others.

-If you’re travelling with a toddler, we have portable high chairs that can be used on the floor of the campervan or strapped to a chair if you’re eating out.
-However, most New Zealand cafés and restaurants will have high chairs available for younger customers.
+If you’re travelling with a toddler, most New Zealand cafés and restaurants will have high chairs available for younger customers.